veeknd/Django-crm/README.md

 # Django CRM

-Django CRM is a Customer Relationship Management app through which customer data and be added, accessed, updated and deleted
+Django CRM is a Customer Relationship Management app through which customer data and be added, accessed, updated and deleted.

-homepage of crm
+Homepage of CRM

 ![homepage](./screenshots/homepage.png)